AerospaceNU/dpf-line-cutter/README.md

 ## Documentation
 Code documentation applies to the latest version (v1/v2 are not compatible with current line cutters).
+* `FLASH`: Procedure for logging data to flash on line cutters.
+* `SIGNALS`: Description of current board.
+* `STATES`: Description of state machine.
 * `nrf52_openocd`: Instructions for programming NRF52 chips with OpenOCD.
-* `SIGNALS`: Description of current board.